KennaSecurity/All_Samples/Age Custom Field on Vulnerabilities/README.md

 ## Updates/Edits needed to execute the script

 ### 1: Create Custom Field
-Create two custom fields in Cisco Vulnerability Management and select faceted search option to show these as filter option  :
+Create two custom fields in Cisco Vulnerability Management:
-1) *custom_field_id* ; This field populates the exact # of days
+1) Create a *numeric* custom field to populate the exact # of days .
+This field is named as *vuln_age* in the script
-2) *custom_field_id_range* ; This field shows the range of days
+2) Create a *String (long)* custom field to populate the range of days .
+This field is named as *vuln_age_range* in the script

+*Note: It is recommended to select faceted search option for second custom field that is the range of days, to see range options under the vulnerability filters.
+If faceted search is enabled for first custom field then it will be cumbersome to scroll through all the individual vuln ages that show up.*

 ### 2: Update the base_url
 By default, https://api.kennasecurity.com/ is being used on line #18.
 Update it to w.r.t your environment.